jacqueline-kraus/MS4-anime-art/README.md

 - `checkout`
 - `profiles`

-Some features are available across the django project, while others are tied to a specific django application.
+Some features are available across the Django project, while others are tied to a specific Django application.
 The following lists explains every app and feature in detail.

 ### Home app
 - `home` django app includes two pages `home` page and `about` page